Teal-Insights/ccdr-ingestion-workflow/README.md

 ## Overview

 This project processes PDF documents through a multi-stage pipeline that extracts text, images, and vector graphics, then uses Large Language Models (LLMs) to clean and structure the content into semantic HTML before converting it to a graph database schema optimized for Retrieval-Augmented Generation (RAG) applications.
+[See here](https://github.com/Teal-Insights/ccdr-explorer-api/blob/main/schema.md) for the database schema and discussion of schema design.

 ## Architecture